krosespencer/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic tags are html elements (like the ones you've used already (a, header, section, etc.)) that are read by other developers looking at your code, search engines, or accessibility readers.
+They tell these various readers about what is on each page of the site, and provides a more standard meaning to an html document.
+These are typically easier to understand the content of code than classes or ids, which are not uniform.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?